spectrachrome/firmware-circuitpython-esp32/README.md

 # [`firmware-circuitpython-esp32`](https://github.com/spectrachrome/firmware-circuitpython-esp32)

+**Please note I'm currently focussing on the [Rust-based ultra-wideband firmware](https://github.com/spectrachrome/firmware-rust-esp32-uwb) since it's the most promising option for game modes which depend on precise ranging.

 This repository contains firmware written in CircuitPython for ESP32 controllers used in the LEDswarm project.
 Drivers are set up to support the [ADXL343 accelerometer](https://www.analog.com/en/products/adxl343.html), although any ADXL34x device can be used.

 ## Dependencies